Shaswatrahangdale/Prime-Video/README.md

-# Prime-Video
-Analyzed Amazon Prime Video data to create an interactive Power BI dashboard showing trends in ratings, genres, movies vs TV shows, release years, and sales by country.
-Focused on insights for content strategy and audience engagement.
+📌 Project Title:
+Amazon Prime Video Titles Analysis and Dashboard Visualization

+🎯 Project Objective:
+The objective of this project is to analyze Amazon Prime Video’s content dataset to uncover key insights about genres, ratings, release trends, and country-wise distribution, and to visualize the findings using an interactive Power BI dashboard for better decision-making.